-This State Emergency Management Plan (SEMP) Health Emergencies Sub-Plan (the plan) outlines the arrangements and roles and responsibilities for managing health emergencies and emergencies with health impacts in Victoria.
-It provides guidance on mitigation, planning, response, relief and recovery.
+This State Emergency Management Plan (SEMP) Radiation Sub-Plan (the plan) outlines the integrated and coordinated whole-of-government approach required to respond effectively to radiation emergencies in Victoria.
+It provides guidance on mitigation, preparedness, response, and recovery from radiation emergencies.

-Community service organisations may also find the contents of this plan informative to help prepare for, respond to and recover from health emergencies.
+Community members may find the contents of this plan informative to prepare for, respond to and recover from radiation emergencies.

 How to read this document

-This plan should be read in conjunction with the State Emergency Management Plan.
+This plan is activated in conjunction with the arrangements set out in the SEMP Health Emergencies Sub Plan (HESP) and should be read in conjunction with the State Emergency Management Plan.